HL7/FHIRPath/spec/fluentpath.md

 #### quantity

-`quantity` is a number, integer or decimal, followed by a valid [Unified Code for Units of Measure (UCUM)](http://unitsofmeasure.org/trac) unit, expressed as a string, or a date/time unit, plural or singular:
+`quantity` is a number (integer or decimal), followed by a valid [Unified Code for Units of Measure (UCUM)](http://unitsofmeasure.org/trac) unit, expressed as a string, or a date/time unit, plural or singular:

 * year, years
 * month, months